ritikgupta2002/FlightAndSearchService/README.md

 ## Tables

  1. City Table
       - City->id , name , created_at , updated_at

  2. Airport Table
       - Airport->id , name , address , city_id , created_at , updated_at
         Relationship -> City has many airports and Airport belongs to a city (one to many)

+      - Create a seed file by using
+        - `npx sequelize seed:generate --name add-airports`
+      - After putting the dummy data do this
+        - `npx sequelize db:seed:all`

+  3. Airplane Table
+      - Airplane->id,modelNumber,capacity , created_at, updated_at
+      - Create a seed file by using
+        - `npx sequelize seed:generate --name add-airplanes`
+      - After putting the dummy data do this
+        - `npx sequelize db:seed:all`